-First off, decide whether it's worth your time to fight a ticket.
-It's certainly possible, but fighting traffic tickets can take a lot of time and effort and may not be worth it in the long run.
-If a ticket means thousands of dollars in increased insurance premiums, however, it may be very worthwhile to fight it.
+Is it really worth it to fight a traffic ticket?
+It's certainly possible, but fighting traffic tickets can take a lot of time and effort and may not be worth it in the long run, even if you ultimately prevail.
+For instance, the money or opportunity lost by taking a day off work for your hearing may cost more than the actual ticket -- even if you're clearly in the right.
+But if a ticket means thousands of dollars in increased insurance premiums, however, it may be very worthwhile to fight it.

 Understand the Law You Are Alleged to Have Violated